The Teaching Center at Nashville State Community College – Nashville, Tennessee

 Zoom

-Moderators: Dr. Michael Sundblad, Dean, School of Arts and Humanities, and Amy Bryant, Associate Professor, Communication Studies, and Director, The Teaching Center
+Presenter: Amy Bryant, Associate Professor, Communication Studies, and Director of The Teaching Center

 Zoom